goopscoop/ga-react-tutorial/Notes/5-settingUpRedux.md

 We're not done here, but we'll need to create another file before we can progress.

+## 3. Modules

-3. Within `src/redux/` create another folder called `modules`.
+Within `src/redux/` create another folder called `modules`.
 Within here we'll store all our reducers, action creators, and constants needed to make redux work.
 We're going to be using an orginizational structure called ducks where we store related constants, reducers, and action creators in a single file, rather than having multiple files for each.
 I find this makes our code much easier to work with, though there are conflicting points of view here.

 Within the `modules` folder, create 'toDoApp.js'.
 I like to name my ducks files after the parent component they are most closely associated with.
 Notice that the filename begins with a lowercase.